The Land Transport (Driver Licensing) Rule 1999 was recently updated to include a definition for electric motorbikes under “approved motorcycle”:

 …is powered by motive power wholly derived from an external source of electricity and is approved for use by the Agency by notice published on the Agency’s Internet site.

-The only problem is that there are currently no electric motorbikes approved under LAMS (Learner Approved Motorcycle Scheme).
-LAMS bikes are generally petrol-powered and less than 250cc but can be up to 660cc as long as they have a sufficiently sensible (read: low) power-to-weight ratio.
+There are now a couple of motorbikes approved under LAMS (Learner Approved Motorcycle Scheme), however, LAMS bikes are generally petrol-powered and less than 250cc but can be up to 660cc as long as they have a sufficiently sensible (read: low) power-to-weight ratio.
 This is currently set at 150kW per tonne.

 E-bikes and electric mopeds

-The problem with electric motorbikes is that none of the major manufacturers have one anywhere near ready to be mass produced at a price affordable to the average learner.
-There are electric mopeds available, but they can be ridden on a car licence; they are not motorcycles.
+The problem with electric motorbikes is that none of the major manufacturers have one anywhere near ready to be mass-produced at a price affordable to the average learner.
+There are electric mopeds available, such as the 3kW NIU NGT, but they can be ridden on a car licence as they are not motorcycles.

 E-bikes are not classes as motorcycles, either.
 They have under 300W.